davidmalcolm/gcc-python-plugin/docs/tree.rst

    .. py:attribute:: restrict_equivalent

-      The gcc.Type for the `restrict` version of this type
+      The :py:class:`gcc.Type` for the `restrict` version of this type

 .. py:class:: gcc.FunctionType

-   Subclass of gcc.Type representing the type of a given function (or or a typedef to a function type, e.g. for callbacks).
+   Subclass of :py:class:`gcc.Type` representing the type of a given function (or or a typedef to a function type, e.g. for callbacks).

+   See also :py:class:`gcc.FunctionType`

    The `type` attribute holds the return type.